Kalama

 Diet

-Phloem feeders: pierce tissues to extract sap.
+Phloem feeders: lace bugs pierce plant tissues to extract sap.

 Similar Taxa

-- DictyonotaKalama has been treated as a subgenus of Dictyonota in some (Catalogue of Life), indicating close morphological similarity and potential confusion between these .
+- DictyonotaKalama has been treated as a subgenus of Dictyonota in some classifications (Catalogue of Life), indicating close morphological similarity and potential confusion between these .

 More Details